LeidenUniversityLibrary/cds-lab-homepage/docs/vre/index.md

 # Types of VREs

-Below are three types of VRE, although many more are available.
+Below are a few VRE platforms, although many more are available.
 VRE systems are usually tailored to tasks for specific research, although the generic ones below can be customised for many fields.